GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Related Work

 \subsection{Contrastive learning in PGPS}

 Contrastive learning is applied in diverse domains such as computer vision~\citep{facenet} and natural language processing~\citep{simcse}.
 In the context of PGPS, contrastive learning is employed to address domain-specific challenges.
 GeoX~\citep{geox} applies contrastive learning to the adapter layer of the VLM to enhance formal language comprehension.
-Other approaches train the vision encoder itself using the contrastive language-image pre-training (CLIP)~\citep{clip} objective: LANS~\citep{LANS} aligns patch embeddings from a vision Transformer (ViT) with text token embeddings if they describe the same point, and MAVIS~\citep{mavis} employs diagram–caption pairs generated by a synthetic engine for CLIP.
-In this work, we examine how CLIP with varied caption styles influences the visual \geofeat{} recognition of the vision encoder.
-In addition, a contrastive learning framework is introduced to strengthen robustness against domain shifts in the styles of diagrams.
+GeoGLIP~\citep{sve-math} utilizes grounded language-image pre-training with synthetic diagram and junction, boundary triples.
+Other approaches train the vision encoder itself using the contrastive language-image pre-training (CLIP)~\citep{clip} objective: LANS~\citep{LANS} aligns patch embeddings from a vision Transformer (ViT) with text token embeddings if they describe the same point.
+MAVIS~\citep{mavis} employs diagram–caption pairs generated by a synthetic engine for CLIP, where the captions contain all the information in the diagram.